HSchmale16/hello-pdf/README.md

 # Why?

-I needed to make PDFs at work inside of Azure, but their cloudshell doesn't let you install any extra development tools.
+I needed to make PDFs inside of Azure, but their cloudshell doesn't let you install any extra development tools.
-At least it gives you a couple more development tools and a larger fileshare, but not really because it's overall worse than AWS.

 So might as well use AWS where things work properly the first time.